-Program Department: Technology • Phone: 570-740-0621 Program Mission/Description:
+Program Department: Technology • Phone: 570-740-0621 Program of Studies Leading to the A.A.S.
+Degree Program Mission/Description:

 This curriculum prepares men and women for further study or for employment opportunities as technicians in the field of architecture.
 In addition to positions with architectural firms, a graduate may qualify as an engineering aide, architectural draftsperson or estimator.
 The student will acquire understanding of the theory and skills necessary to create, modify and duplicate architectural drawings utilizing varied processes including computer-assisted drafting systems.